zeroxthreef/SimpleTinyScript/README.md

 **json string_data|any_value (prettify)**<br />
 if supplying a single string argument, it will parse the string.
 Two arguments with a number is json from value conversion. ``$prettify`` as 1 will make the output look nice.
 0 will make the output compact

+**socket-tcp port non_blocking listening**<br />
+creates a tcp socket, and if creating a server socket, set listening to 1

+**socket-udp port non_blocking**<br />
+creates a udp socket

+**socket-tcp-connect socket host port**<br />
+connect to a tcp server with the supplied arguments.
+Returns 1 if the address is unknown, 2 if the host didnt connect, and 0 if successful

+**socket-tcp-send socket data**<br />
+sends string buffer to host.
+Returns the amount of sent bytes or -1 on error

+**socket-tcp-recv socket**<br />
+returns a string buffer if successful, -1 on error, or 1 if the socket would block on a nonblocking port

+**socket-tcp-would-block socket**<br />
+returns 1 if the socket would block

+**socket-tcp-accept socket out_client_socket_reference**<br />
+the out_socket_client_reference value will be set to the client socket (similar to pipeout) and returns 0 upon success, 1 upon would block, -1 upon error, and 2 upon the socket not able to listen

 The following functions are documentation for ``stdlib.sts``
 ---